arashnm80/arashnm80.github.io/handbook/begin-again.md

 title: Begin Again
 ---

+> Difference between 125' and 120' is nothing, difference between 5' and 0' is everything.

 Starting is the most important and hardest step.
-There is almost no difference between